jgillula/jgillula.github.io/_posts/2022-04-16-setting-up-the-blog.markdown

 I also got pagination working, but by the time I got to write this documentation I forgot how. `_includes/pagination.html` is a good place to start.

 Originally with this theme you could enable a table of contents for a post by setting `toc: true` in the front matter section of a post.
-I decided I'd rather always have the TOC on the side, so here's how I did it:
+I decided I'd rather always have the TOC on the side, so in `_includes/sidebar.html`, I added code to detect if the layout was a post or not, and show the table of contents if so.

 # 2. Update the repo